-Please see PNWU's Accommodation webpage of PNWU.edu and Accommodations Policy for specific procedures on filling out an application for accommodations.
+Under all circumstances, a student should be able to perform the DPT Minimum Technical Standards in a reasonable independent manner, with or without reasonable accommodation.
+PNWU does not discriminate against and will provide reasonable accommodations to disabled applicants or students who are otherwise qualified.
+Please see PNWU's Accommodation webpage of PNWU.edu and Accommodations Policy for specific procedures on filling out an application for accommodations through the PWNU Office of Disability Services.
 Learn more on the Disability Services webpage of PNWU.edu.

-Any accommodation for special needs related to a disability or physical limitation needs to be arranged prior to the FTCE or ICE.
+Any accommodation for special needs related to a disability or physical limitation needs to be arranged prior to the FTCE or ICE course.
 If a student feels an accommodation needs to be made, the DCE should be informed immediately, so options can be discussed for placement.
 The student must provide proof of documentation of those needs and must be willing to release and disclose the information for accommodations directly to the FTCE/ICE site.
 Clinical education sites are not employers and as such, they offer accommodations on a voluntary basis.
 If the site is not able to fulfill these accommodations, another site will need to be coordinated by the DCE.